c-allergic/2024-Summer-UGRP/UGRP.typ

 #align(center)[
   *Abstract*
 ]
 This project investigates the use of Ising machines to tackle the prime factorization problem, essential for the security of RSA encryption systems.
 We develop the `ProblemReductions.jl` package to reduce complex problems into Ising models, enabling efficient solutions through Ising machines.
+We demonstrate the process of solving the factoring problem using an Ising machine with the assistance of `ProblemReductions.jl`.
+This work provides a practical way to leverage the power of Ising machines for factoring problems and builds a reduction framework for NP problems.

 = Introduction: Ising machine and the factoring problem